-Janice Wilson ’15, who might be better known at Lynchburg College by her middle name Keely, works for Two Blind Brothers, a New York City-based startup that markets high-quality T-shirts and hoodies, each of which incorporates Braille.
+Janice Wilson ’15, who might be better known at University of Lynchburg by her middle name Keely, works for Two Blind Brothers, a New York City-based startup that markets high-quality T-shirts and hoodies, each of which incorporates Braille.

 The company, which was featured on the Ellen DeGeneres Show, was launched in 2016 by Bradford and Bryan Manning.
 The brothers both have a form of macular degeneration called Stargardt’s disease — thus, Two Blind Brothers.
 Workers at the Dallas Lighthouse for the Blind make the clothing and 100 percent of the company’s profits go toward medical research to find a cure for blindness.